 If you’re crazy or stupid enough to try to live the Markel’s lifestyle, Red Oxx is in no way responsible for loss of life or limb.

 All of Jim’s Red Oxx Bags provided purpose and reliability in the harsh environment of overland vehicle travel.
 These nylon cordura soft-sided bags were as tough and dependable as any so called "specialty" Land Rover Luggage.
-And while fancy leather luggage would have likely been ruined, Red Oxx “Overland” luggage was water resistant enough to get the job done, even while on the roof rack of a partially submerged Land Rover.
+And while fancy leather luggage would have likely been ruined, Red Oxx "Overland" Equipment Bags were water resistant enough to get the job done, even while on the roof rack of a partially submerged Land Rover.